tprakash17/aws-instance-with-ELB/README.md

 ## Requirements
-* AWS cli is configured on local system with sufficient permissions.
+* Install AWS cli and configure it with required iam permission.
 EC2FullPermission should be OK for this.
-This is required for terraform to have permission to create AWS resources.
 * Generate ssh keypair in AWS from console or use existing one if you have.
+This you will specify at terraform run time.
 * Install TERRAFORM

 ## Clone Repository